AnukritiSinghh/image_based_visual_servoing/README.md

 LATEST - Implementing IBVS with franks robot in CoppeliaSim using the visp_ros package providd by inria.

-For video demonstration - please download the webmd files in your device
+For video demonstration - please download the webm files in your device

  # 1. ROS - Visual Servoing IBVS with Blobs Detection